danizvoyager/alx-pre_course/README.md

 My first readme!
 This was created a long time a go!
-Now I am editing this command
+Now I am editing this command!